Kathleen M. Adams: Awards and honors

+Adams is currently a Fulbright Specialist Awardee (2024-2026).
+In 2026, she received the Roy Wolfe Award for outstanding contributions to the field of recreation, tourism, and sports geography by the American Association of Geographers Recreation, Tourism and Sports Specialty Group.
+Adams' research has been funded by foundations such as the Fulbright, the American Philosophical Society, and the Henry R. Luce Foundation.
+She received Loyola University's Sujack Master Researcher Award (2016, 2020), Loyola University Chicago's 2007 Sujack Award for Teaching Excellence, and recognition by Princeton Review as one of the "300 best professors" in the US and Canada in 2012.
+In 2023, the American Anthropological Association's Council on Heritage and Tourism established an annual Kathleen M. Adams Student Paper Award.
+In 2024, she was inducted into Redwood High School's Avenue of Giants.

-Adams is a Fulbright Specialist Awardee (2024-2026), and was a critical tourism studies specialist and lecturer at Gadjah Mada University (2024) in Indonesia, a Visiting Fellow at The Center for Tourism Research at Wakayama University (2020–2023), Visiting professor at Ateneo de Manila University (2016), Al-Farabi Kazakh National University (2016), and Loyola University Chicago's John Felice Rome Center (2008–2009).
+Adams was a critical tourism studies specialist and lecturer at Gadjah Mada University (2024) in Indonesia, a Visiting Fellow at The Center for Tourism Research at Wakayama University (2020–2023), Visiting Professor at Ateneo de Manila University (2016), Al-Farabi Kazakh National University (2016), and Loyola University Chicago's John Felice Rome Center (2008–2009).
 She was an Isaac Manasseh Meyer Senior Fellow at the National University of Singapore's Centre for Advanced Study (1999).
 She taught on University of Virginia Semester at Sea voyages.

-Adams' research has been funded by Fulbright, the American Philosophical Society, and the Henry R. Luce Foundation.
-She received Loyola University's Sujack Master Researcher Award (2016, 2020), Loyola University Chicago's 2007 Sujack Award for Teaching Excellence, and recognition by Princeton Review as one of the "300 best professors" in the US and Canada in 2012.
-In 2023, the American Anthropological Association's Council on Heritage and Tourism established an annual Kathleen M. Adams Student Paper Award.
-Adams was inducted into Redwood High School's Avenue of Giants in 2024.